GreenGoblin456/DoCards/README.md

 # DoCards
-easy program that shoes you yout To Do List in Terminal
+easy program that showes you your To Do List in Terminal

+to access it from any terminal make yourself .DoCards.sh

+#!/bin/bash
+cd ~/{path}/DoCards
+dotnet run

+put that file into ~/

+then make alias
+alias {your alias for DoCards}="~/.DoCards.sh"